-Comfrey is an easy to grow perennial.
+Comfrey is an easy-to-grow perennial.
 Once you have it established on your property it will come back year after year.
 If you have a garden area, you should plant a comfrey plant on the outskirts of your main growing area, although you’ll want to contain its roots if space is at a premium.
 Comfrey has a special corner near my garden and every year I discover more about its special qualities.

 The very young trees I had planted the spring before had to be ripped out completely.
-My cherry bushes (30 in all) were just lose sticks in the ground.
+My cherry bushes (30 in all) were just loose sticks in the ground.
 Tops and roots were completely gone.
 Most of the apple trees had been completely ringed by orchard mice, aka voles.

-But my heart broke when I saw that my favorite heritage tree, the Duchess of Oldenburg apple, planted in 2003, had sustained deep and severe bark injury.
+But my heart broke when I saw that my favourite heritage tree, the Duchess of Oldenburg apple, planted in 2003, had sustained deep and severe bark injury.
 From the lower branches to the ground there was hardly any bark left.
 The tree sent out some leaf buds in spite of the damage, but within a week the leaf tips blackened and died.

 I was ready to give up and dig it out.
 I took photos and posted them in a homestead Facebook group.
 Most people agreed with me that it was hopeless.
 But one gal suggested trying comfrey.
 Yeah, that comfrey that healed my lamb’s broken leg a few years back.

 My comfrey leaves were just tips poking out of the ground when I first noticed the damaged trees.
 But within 2 weeks we had some real leaves to pinch and use.
 I took a few leaves and rubbed the naked trunk of the tree not really expecting much.
-I went out a couple days later and did it again, smearing the naked trunk with green, gooey comfrey juice.
+I went out a couple of days later and did it again, smearing the naked trunk with green, gooey comfrey juice.

 Once the comfrey was growing vigorously, I grabbed more leaves and made a “comfrey poultice” completely around the trunk.
 And the tree revived.
 It produced leaves, blossoms, and then fruited.
 We mulched the tree with comfrey and continued to add comfrey to the area around the trunk all summer long.
 The fruit ripened on schedule.